kescardoso/datasetbucket/README.md

     `pip3 install dnspython`

+4. Wire up Kaggle

+    Kaggle API allows the developer to download datasets directly from the terminal/command-line

+        1. Create a kaggle account at https://kaggle.com

+        2. `pip install kaggle`

+        3. Go to 'Account' tab in your kaggle profile a scroll to 'API' section.
+Click 'Create new API Token' and add the kaggle.json file that will download to your project structure.

+        4. You may need to install the following packages to enable all the commands and functionalities:

+        `pip install reportlab`

+        `pip install statistics`

+        `pip install sklearn`

+    For more complete instructions on how to use the Kaggle API, go to https://www.kaggle.com/docs/api#getting-started-installation-&-authentication

-4. Run the `app.py` in debug mode as a flask application to see the project in your locally deployed http address.
+5. Run the `app.py` in debug mode as a flask application to see the project in your locally deployed http address.

 ## Technologies used